Berlin-Lichtenberg station: History

 Following the opening of the Prussian Eastern Railway line to Strausberg and Küstrin in 1867 and the first sections of the Berlin Ringbahn at nearby Ostkreuz station in 1871, the first marshalling yard at the site was laid out in the 1870s.
 Passenger trains stopped here from 1881 onwards; the station was renamed Lichtenberg-Friedrichsfelde the next year.
 Long-distance trains, however, ran via Schlesischer Bahnhof (the present-day Ostbahnhof) to the central Berlin Stadtbahn line.
 The Wriezen Railway branch-off was opened in 1898.

 After the area was incorporated into Berlin by the 1920 Greater Berlin Act, Lichtenberg received access to the electrified S-Bahn commuter rail network in 1928.
 The subway station, built in the New Objectivity style according to plans designed by Alfred Grenander, was opened on 21 December 1930.
 Zentralfriedhof ('Central Cemetery') was then added to the name; from 1935 the station was called "Bahnhof Lichtenberg".
 During World War II, it served as an air raid shelter.
 Train services ceased during the Battle of Berlin on 23 April 1945, but were resumed only a month later under Soviet occupation.

 After the war, the Deutsche Reichsbahn authority had Lichtenberg gradually rebuilt as the main train station of East Berlin, providing direct connections with the Ringbahn line and the Berlin outer ring.
 An additional platform for suburban trains was opened in 1952, accessible via a passenger tunnel above the U-Bahn tracks which has only a ceiling height of 2.25 m.
 The track system was extensively remodeled with the construction of the Lichtenberger Brücke viaduct from 1972 to 1976.
 A new entrance hall was inaugurated on 15 December 1982.

 Since German reunification, Lichtenberg station has declined in importance, mainly with the opening of the Berlin North-South mainline in 2006.
 Nevertheless, large parts of the facilities have been restored and modernised in recent years.

 Train services

-The station is served by the following service(s):
+The station was served by the following services in 2026: